Matterwaves, Matterons, and the Atomtronic Transistor Oscillator: Transistor Model

 \section{Transistor Model}

-Our treatment of the oscillator circuit considers the source well as providing access to an infinite supply of bosonic particles (atoms) characterized by temperature $T_{\rm{B}}$ and chemical potential $\mu_{\rm{B}}$.
+Our treatment of the oscillator circuit considers the source well as providing access to a supply of bosonic particles (atoms) characterized by temperature $T_{\rm{B}}$ and chemical potential $\mu_{\rm{B}}$.
+The supply is presumed to be sufficiently large as to not be depleted so that $T_{\rm{B}}$ and $\mu_{\rm{B}}$ can be taken as fixed over time scales of interest.
 The energy of these particles sits on top of a bias potential $V_{SS}$.
 The drain well is simply the vacuum, extending infinitely on to the right in Fig. \ref{fig:BiasedTransistor}.
 Our treatment of the transistor considers the gate well as parabolic, having a set of single-particle modes $\left\{ \left| i \right\rangle ,i = 0,1, \cdots N \right\}$ confined to the gate region, i.e., tunneling to the source or drain is taken to be negligible.
 To simplify our treatment we consider only an additional two modes that have significant probability for being found in the source well, $\left|N+1 \right\rangle \equiv \left| \rm{SG}\right\rangle$ and $\left| N+2\right\rangle \equiv \left| \rm{SD}\right\rangle$.
 Furthermore, given that the gate-drain barrier is higher than the gate-source barrier, i.e., the feedback parameter $\upsilon$ is positive, we consider that only the upper state, $\left| \rm{SD}\right\rangle$, of the two has significant coupling to the drain well.
 Let us refer to $\left| \rm{SG}\right\rangle$ and $\left| \rm{SD} \right\rangle$ as the \textit{transistor modes}.

 We utilize a many-body treatment in these next four sections specifically to capture the interaction energy between the gate and transistor modes.
 Since the gate well is parabolic, its energy levels have a uniform spacing $\Delta E_{\rm{G}}=\hbar\omega_0$, where we refer to $\omega_0$ as the \textit{gate frequency}.
 From here-on we assume that that the source particles are very cold, $k_{\rm{B}}T_{B}/\hbar \omega_0< 1$.
 The drain is characterized by a continuum of modes, $\{\left|\omega\right>\}$.